Qabel/qabel.github.io/Qabel-Client-Drop.md

 ### History / Persistence

-All messages that need to be tracked will be persisted with or alongside the configuration.
-Messages that are relevant to all devices of the user shall be shared on all devices.
-They exact way has to be defined.
+**TODO**: Messages which are needed across all devices of an identity must be shared across all devices.
+They exact way has to be defined."